f5devcentral/f5-velos-training/docs/initial_setup_of_velos_system_controllers.rst

 Interface Aggregation for System Controllers via WebUI
 -------------------------------------------------------

-Beware changing from unaggregated to aggregated needs to be coordinated with the configuration of the upstream management switch.
+Beware that changing from unaggregated to aggregated needs to be coordinated with the configuration of the upstream management switch.
 Management access will be disconnected while making this change.
 It is a good idea to have a console connection to your system controllers available when making this change.

+Go to the **Network Settings -> Management Interfaces** page in the WebUI to change the configuration to use link aggregation.

 .. image:: images/initial_setup_of_velos_system_controllers/webui-controllers.png
   :align: center
-  :scale: 70%
+  :scale: 50%

 Interface Aggregation for System Controllers via API
 -------------------------------------------------------

-Beware changing from unaggregated to aggregated needs to be coordinated with the configuration of the upstream management switch.
+Beware that changing from unaggregated to aggregated needs to be coordinated with the configuration of the upstream management switch.
 Management access will be disconnected while making this change.
 It is a good idea to have a console connection to your system controllers available when making this change.

 You can view and configure the management interfaces on the two system controllers and aggregate them into a single Link Aggregation Group.
 First you must create an interface called **mgmt-aggr**.